Heonjong of Goryeo

-Heonjong of Goryeo (1 August 1084 – 6 November 1097) (r.
-1094–1095) was the fourteenth monarch of the Goryeo dynasty of Korea.
-He was the eldest son of king Seonjong.
+Heonjong (1 August 1084 – 6 November 1097), personal name Wang Uk, was the 14th monarch of the Goryeo dynasty of Korea.
+He was the eldest son of King Seonjong.
 According to the Goryeosa, he was a bright child and excelled in writing by the age of 9.

-In the year of his accession, Heonjong was faced by the rebellion of Yi Ja-ui, which was quickly put down.
-In the following year, he fell ill and gave up the throne to king Sukjong, his uncle.
+In the year of his accession, Heonjong was faced by the rebellion of Yi Cha-ui, which was quickly put down.
+In the following year, he fell ill and gave up the throne to King Sukjong, his uncle.